chadly/xunit-bdd/README.md

 }
 ```

-If you have some async setup/teardown that also needs to run with the test, you can use [Xunit's `IAsyncLifetime`](https://github.com/xunit/xunit/blob/master/src/xunit.core/IAsyncLifetime.cs):
+If you have some async setup/teardown that also needs to run with the test, you can override `InitializeAsync` and/or `DisposeAsync`:

 ```cs
 using Xunit.Extensions;